 Cloud Use and Opportunity

-An early adopter of public cloud for restaurant-based solutions, the company migrated its eCommerce platform to AWS in 2013 in order to scale the solution for worlwide demand.
-The platform utilizes many different data sources to provide visibility about product availability, pricing, outages, local taxes, etc. for all of its restaurants.
+An early adopter of public cloud for restaurant-based solutions, the company migrated its eCommerce platform to AWS in 2013 in order to scale the solution for worldwide demand.
+The platform utilizes many different data sources to provide visibility about product availability, pricing, outages, local taxes, etc. for all its restaurants.
 The platform also provides a consistent interface worldwide that can be adjusted for local preferences for unique customer experiences for web-based ordering systems and delivery.

 With APIs that interface with mobile apps and other third-party systems like Uber Eats, the company can adjust and expand easily.
 It began with a web-based ordering and delivery experience for its customers and wanted to expand the service globally using the eCommerce platform.
 However, the platform needed to be reengineered for elasticity, scalability and cost.
-The cost of building and mainaining the global data centers necessary to deploy this initiative proved cost-prohibited for the global operations team.
-The elasticity and cost efficiency of the public cloud appealed to the company as well as the speed to which it could roll this intiative out.
+The cost of building and maintaining the global data centers necessary to deploy this initiative proved cost-prohibited for the global operations team.
+The elasticity and cost efficiency of the public cloud appealed to the company as well as the speed to which it could roll this initiative out.